mhmzdev/figma-flutter-mcp/README.md

 2. Generate a new token
 3. Copy and paste it in your `.env` file

+**Configure your Figma file ID:**
+- Edit `figma-config.mjs` in the project root
+- Update the `fileId` value to point to your Figma file
+- All utility scripts (`.mjs` files) will automatically use this central configuration

 ### 3. Build and Run

 ```bash